 J. All new CAB members will be required to attend and successfully complete the Spokane County Sheriff Citizen’s Academy along with a Sheriff “Ride-along.”
 These must be accomplished within one year of appointment to the Board or as class schedules permit.

 K. CAB members shall serve without compensation or remuneration.

-ARTICLE VII: MEETINGS, RULES, AND REGULATIONS
+Article VIII: MEETINGS, RULES, AND REGULATIONS

 B. The CAB shall conduct at least one regular meeting per quarter on such day of the month as determined by the CAB.
 Special meetings may be held as necessary.